CASE STUDY:

 9,000

-dishes washed
+dishes washed on site

 Children on top of a colourful carnival-style floatie with pop art decorations and a large mirrored disco ball sculpture at Moomba Festival 2026.

-Why Moomba's 2025 single-use food containers were failing sustainability.
+Moomba's compostable food containers were failing sustainability.

 Single-use containers generated an estimated 1,440kg of waste each year at Moomba Festival alone.